influxdata/docs-v2/content/enterprise_influxdb/v1.9/features/_index.md

 ### Anti-entropy

-Anti-entropy is an optional services to eliminate edge cases related to cluster consistency.
+Anti-entropy is an optional service to eliminate edge cases related to cluster consistency.

 For more information, see ["Use Anti-Entropy service in InfluxDB Enterprise"](/enterprise_influxdb/v1.9/administration/anti-entropy/).